-In this article, we will help you pick the right degree that aligns with your career goals.
-We will also walk you through the key differences and benefits of the BA Law vs LLB, exploring its curriculum, career opportunities, and required skills.
+In this article, we will help you have the right legal qualifications in South Africa.
+We will also walk you through the key differences and benefits of a BA Law vs LLB, including their curricula, career opportunities, and required skills.Ā

 What is BA Law?

-The BA in Law is an art stream degree that combines legal studies with arts and humanities subjects.
-It gives students a basic understanding of legal principles and enables them to study topics like politics, history, sociology, and philosophy.
+The BA in Law is an arts stream degree that combines legal studies with arts and humanities subjects.
+It provides students with a basic understanding of legal principles and enables them to study topics such as politics, history, sociology, and philosophy.
 In other words, it allows learners to study law as an academic discipline and follow non-law subjects.

 Given below are some of the core objectives of this programme: